Research

 Rouxel, Modeling and

-characterization of heterogeneous SoC platform: Application to SDR (2002 - 2006),
+characterization of heterogeneous SoC platform: Application to SDR (2002 - 2006)

-now an R&D engineer
+now R&D engineer

 at CRESITT Industrie, Orléans, France